 Overview

-USDC is a licensed stablecoin that is pegged to the US dollar 1:1 in order to minimize volatility.
+USDC is a licensed stablecoin pegged 1:1 to the US dollar to minimize volatility.

 Why it’s beginner-friendly